traefik/hub/api-gateway/1-getting-started/README.md

   --devel --version v28.1.0-beta.3 traefik/traefik
 ```

-Now we can access the local dashboard: http://dashboard.docker.localhost/
+Now, we can access the local dashboard: http://dashboard.docker.localhost/

 ## Deploy an API without Traefik Hub

-Without Traefik Hub, an API can be deployed with an `Ingress`, an `IngressRoute` or a `HTTPRoute`.
+Without Traefik Hub, an API can be deployed with an `Ingress`, an `IngressRoute` or an `HTTPRoute`.

 In this tutorial, APIs are implemented using a simple JSON server in Go; the source code is [here](../../src/api-server/).